Incredible service – so helpful

 Travellers to areas where there is a Risk of Malaria should get advice regarding Malaria Medication which can be taken to help stop the illness from developing.
 The type of medication required depends on your destination, itinerary, length of stay and current medical condition.
 Further reduce the risk of by practicing mosquito Bite Avoidance by using Insect Repellent such as DEET 50% and covering exposed skin by wearing long sleeves and trousers.

-General Travel Health Risks for Botswana
+Further Travel Health Advice for Botswana

 Botswana is hot and dry for almost all of the year.
 Make sure you take adequate sun protection measures such as staying hydrated, applying high SPF factor sunscreen, wearing a hat and staying out of the sun for extended periods of time.